The Love Boat: Production

 Along with use of the real-life Pacific Princess and Island Princess, the series was permitted to use some iconography owned by Princess Cruises.
 For example, Princess' logo is frequently visible in the establishing shots of the vessels, in the backgrounds of sets and even on props, such as name tags for the ship's crew.
 However, the ownership of this fictional representation of the Pacific Princess is never explicitly stated as being Princess Cruises; instead, characters would use terms such as "the line" or "the company" in reference to the entity that owned and operated Pacific Princess.

 Episodes set and filmed in European and East Asian locations became more frequent instead of the usual west coasts along the Pacific shore of North America as the show continued.
-They traditionally aired as season premieres or during the sweeps months of February, May and November.
-Ships used in these episodes were: for a Mediterranean Sea cruise, for a Chinese cruise, Royal Viking Sky for European cruises and Royal Princess and for Caribbean Sea cruises.
-In 1981, P&O Cruises' line Sea Princess was also used for the two-hour episode "Julie's Wedding", set in and around Australia.
+They traditionally aired as season premieres or during the sweeps months of February, May, and November.
+Ships used in these episodes were: for an Aegean Sea cruise and an Italian cruise, for a Chinese cruise, Royal Viking Sky for a Scandinavian cruise, for an Iberian cruise, and and for Caribbean Sea cruises.
+In 1981, P&O Cruises' line was also used for the two-hour episode "Julie's Wedding", set in and around Australia.